 Successful applicants will be awarded a grant of CHF 3’000 for each research team to support their bilateral research project.
-They will be invited to present the results of their research at the session of the Trilateral Working Group in December 2020 in Geneva.
+They will be invited to present the results of their research at the session of the Trilateral Working Group in Geneva.

 Find the detailed CfA in English, Russian and Ukrainian here:

 We are very pleased to announce the Keynote Lecture, which Prof Dr Yaroslav Hrytsak will give at the occasion of our URIS Conference “Ukrainian Studies Today.
 State of the Art in Switzerland”.

 The distinguished historian and well known expert on Ukrainian history will speak about “Non-Euclidian Nation: What and How We Write about Ukraine”

 Ukraine has become a hot topic in the current mediascape.
 Stories about the Euromaidan, the Russian annexation of Crimea, the so-called “Ukrainegate,” the recent shooting down of a Ukrainian plane by Iran, prove once again that Ukraine-related issues are an important component of the global agenda.
 This makes a stark contrast to the state of affairs some two-three decades ago, when Ukraine – to quote the titles of important texts – was seen as “unexpected” and a “nowhere nation”.
 This situation is not quite unique.
 The Ukrainian question was present, even if not explicitly, in the global turning moments of 1648-86, 1830-1848, 1914-1945, 1968 and 1985-91.
 In my presentation I will discuss how these moments are reflected in and by Ukrainian historical studies, as well as call for a global history and for a return to the longue durée.

 The lecture will take place at the University of Basel, January 29, 2020 at 18:15 o clock.
 All details can be found in the program.